EmbeddedPi/udpServerLED/README.md

 piLED
 ======

-A status indicator plugin for a RaspberryPi Minecraft server
+A status indicator plugin for a RaspberryPi Minecraft server.

 This application displays the status of a Minecraft server on external LEDs using Raspberry Pi GPIO pins.

-Server is online (GPIO18) -> Red
+Server is online (GPIO18) => Red

-LAN players present (GPIO23) -> Yellow
+LAN players present (GPIO23) => Yellow

-Internet players present (GPIO24) -> Green
+Internet players present (GPIO24) => Green

 Usage
 =====
-This repository is a maven project based on source code built in Eclipse.
-If you just want to build it without delving into the code then just download the .jar from the latest release.
+This repository is a Maven project based on source code built in Eclipse.
+If you just want to build it without delving into the code then just download the completed plugin .jar from the latest release.

 [https://github.com/EmbeddedPi/piLED/releases](https://github.com/EmbeddedPi/piLED/releases)